Off-Road Diesel vs. Regular Diesel: What’s the Difference?

 Legal Implications: Off-Road Diesel on the Road

 In many regions, using off-road diesel in on-road vehicles is strictly prohibited.
 Because off-road diesel is taxed differently, using it in public vehicles can be considered tax evasion.
 Additionally, it doesn’t meet the emissions standards required for on-road use.
-In countries like the United States and the United Kingdom, violations can lead to severe fines or even vehicle confiscation.
+Under current IRS regulations, federal penalties generally begin at the greater of $1,000 or $10 per gallon of improperly used dyed fuel, with additional federal fuel taxes, interest, and state penalties potentially applying.
+Individual states may impose additional enforcement actions and penalties.
 Authorities use red dye in off-road diesel to easily detect misuse during inspections.

 For businesses that use both types of fuel, it’s essential to keep them separate to avoid legal issues.
 Mixing fuels can result in costly penalties and potential damage to a company’s reputation.
 Following regulations and using the correct fuel for each application ensures compliance and smooth operations.